top of page

 • What is the W.A.G. game?
 Is it a tournament?
 Is it a league?

 WAG is not a league, and its events are NOT tournaments.
-A WAG event is simply a relaxed round of golf (prizes and a meal are not included).
+A WAG event is simply a relaxed round of golf (game incentives and a meal are not included).
 Sign up for the event(s) in which you would like to participate.
 Based on a theme, each game will offer something different with a sprinkle of golf added in.
 Work as a group to achieve fun objectives by hitting the preferred shot (4-person scramble format).
 Whether you’re just starting or are an experienced golfer looking to socialize, this format is designed for you.
 And you don’t even need to keep score—it's completely up to you!

 • How can I be the architect of my own experience?